Steve Wood: Archbishop of the Anglican Church in North America

 Weeks later, on October 23, 2025, the Washington Post reported that Wood was the subject of a formal ecclesiastical presentment involving claims of sexual harassment, abuse of power, and plagiarism—the first time an ACNA archbishop had been presented for misconduct.
 According to the Post, a former children’s ministry director at St. Andrew's accused Wood of forcibly touching her and attempting to kiss her in his office in April 2024 and alleged that Wood gave her thousands of dollars from his discretionary "mercy fund" before the alleged kiss.
 Other complainants alleged that Wood had publicly shamed and cursed at colleagues and that he had plagiarized sermons.

 Wood declined to answer specific questions about the accusations, which were being reviewed by the ACNA's provincial dean, Bishop Ray Sutton, to determine whether to convene a board of inquiry that would determine whether to proceed to a trial.
 Despite not answering detailed questions, Wood denied the allegations, stating that he believed they were without merit and that he trusted ACNA's disciplinary processes to "bring clarity and truth."
 On November 3, Wood announced his immediate retirement as rector of St. Andrew's and began a paid leave of absence during the proceedings triggered by the presentment.
 His canonical duties as archbishop were assumed by Sutton with the assistance of Julian Dobbs, and his duties in the Diocese of the Carolinas were assumed by Terrell Glenn.
 That month, the presentment was modified to include an additional woman's allegation of sexual harassment.

 On November 15, Sutton stepped down as dean of the province, citing health reasons, and he appointed Julian Dobbs to serve as dean and thus acting archbishop.
 Dobbs immediately inhibited Wood from ordained ministry with the consent of five of the most senior ACNA bishops for a renewable 60-day period.
+On 12 December 2025, an Anglican Church in North American Board of Inquiry recorded its judgment that three charges should proceed against Wood: "1.
+Violation of Ordination Vows (Canon IV.2.1.3); 2.
+Conduct giving just cause for scandal or offense, including the abuse of ecclesiastical power (Canon IV.2.1.4); and 3.
+Sexual Immorality (Canon IV.2.1.6)."
+These charges will now proceed to ecclesiastical trial, which is scheduled for October 2026.